 This is the general area where Nedry and Dodgson sit and discuss plans to steal dinosaur DNA from InGen and sell it to a rival company.
 As you can see, the area has changed a little bit.
 While there are tables you can sit and eat, they are closer to the road at the food trucks.
 In the film, the two sit further back near the palm trees.

 One of the most memorable scenes in the film is of course the first dinosaur sighting.
 For years, it also remained one of the most elusive locations to fans.
 The brachiosaurus encounter was filmed at Jurassic Kahili Ranch in Kauaʻi.
 The land is a private ranch for horse, sheep and cattle.
 For decades, it did not offer tours of any kind and only a select few ever made it onto the property.
 That changed in 2019, when the ranch began offering public tours for the first time, including a tour dedicated to filming locations around the ranch.
+The tours were unfortunately suspended in 2020 due to the pandemic, but they may resume in the future.
 Besides the original film, “The Lost World: Jurassic Park,” “Jurassic Park III” and “Jurassic World” also filmed at the ranch.

-Here is where Hammond (Richard Attenborough) rides with Grant (Sam Neill), Ellie (Laura Dern) and Malcolm (Jeff Goldblum) in the Jeeps, as they first approach a hill towards the brachiosaurus.
+Here is where Hammond rides with Grant, Ellie and Malcolm (Jeff Goldblum) in the Jeeps, as they first approach a hill towards the brachiosaurus.

 LOCATION: Jurassic Kahili Ranch, 5-1771D, Kuhio Hwy, Kilauea, HI 96754